microsoft/maro/docs/source/key_components/dashboard_visualization.rst

 parameters according to predefined formulas, switching parameter selection, etc.

-Examples of each scenarios please refer to links below:
+Examples of each scenarios please refer to docs of each sceanarios.

-Citi Bike:

-CIM: